Exploring muonphilic ALPs at muon colliders: Conclusions

 \section{Conclusions}

 Axion-like particles (ALPs) are pseudo-Nambu Goldstone bosons that exist beyond the standard model (SM).
 In the effective field theory framework, ALPs are allowed to have masses ranging from nearly massless to the electroweak scale or higher, and their couplings with SM particles can be investigated independently.
 Therefore, it is crucial to search for ALPs with various mass ranges and interaction types.
-This study focuses on exploring the search for the GeV-scale muonphilic ALPs ($\mu$ALPs), a specific type of the ALP that predominantly interacts with muons, at $\mu^+\mu^-$ and $\mu p$ colliders.
+This study focuses on exploring the search for the GeV-scale muonphilic ALPs ($\mu$ALPs), a specific type of ALPs that interact predominantly with muons, at a muon collider.

 Producing GeV-scale $\mu$ALPs is challenging due to their suppressed production cross sections, which are proportional to the square of the muon mass.
 Hence, a new proposal is necessary to produce them effectively at high-energy colliders.
-Recently, the authors in Ref.~\cite{Altmannshofer:2022izm} studied the four-point interaction, $W$-$\mu$-$\nu_{\mu}$-$a$, which does not depend on the muon mass.
-This type of interaction has the unique energy enhancement effect for the $t$-channel $\mu^+\mu^-\rightarrow\nu_{\mu}a\overline{\nu_{\mu}}$ and $\mu^- p\rightarrow\nu_{\mu}aj$ processes at $\mu^+\mu^-$ and $\mu p$ colliders, as shown in Fig.~\ref{fig:ALP_Xsec}.
-Note that this $W$-$\mu$-$\nu_{\mu}$-$a$ interaction is only present in the electroweak-violating (EWV) scenario, not in the electroweak-preserving (EWP) scenario.
-Thus, searching for $\mu$ALPs via the above $t$-channel processes can also help distinguish whether they are in the EWV or EWP scenario.
+This study proposes four production channels that can be used to search for $\mu$ALPs at muon colliders : $\mu^+\mu^-\rightarrow\nu_{\mu}a\overline{\nu_{\mu}}$, $\mu^{+}\mu^{-}\rightarrow \gamma a$, $\mu^{+}\mu^{-}\rightarrow Z a$ and $\mu^{+}\mu^{-}\rightarrow \mu^{+}\mu^{-} a$ which rely on a four-point interaction, $W$-$\mu$-$\nu_{\mu}$-$a$, and/or interactions arising from the chiral anomaly that do not depend on the muon mass.
+It is noteworthy that in the electrowek violating (\textbf{EWV}) scenario, the cross section of the $\mu^+\mu^-\rightarrow\nu_{\mu}a\overline{\nu_{\mu}}$ process is six to seven orders of magnitude larger than that of other channels, as shown in Table.~\ref{tab:other}, due to the energy enhancement behavior resulting from the $W$-$\mu$-$\nu_{\mu}$-$a$ interaction.
+However, in the electroweak preserving (\textbf{EWP}) scenario, the four-point interaction disappears, and the $\mu^{+}\mu^{-}\rightarrow \gamma a$ channel has the largest cross section.